vectordotdev/timber-js/README.md

 ## Browser and Node.js logging

-The `@timberio/logger` package provides out-the-box support for browser and Node.js logging:
+The `@timberio/logger` package provides out-the-box support for browser and Node.js logging.

 The package exports two classes: